Many a professional web designer started out as a self-taught hobbyist who got hooked and thought, “Why not get paid for this?”

 mangostock / Shutterstock.com

-Personal chefs earn between $200 and $500 a day, according to the American Personal & Private Chef Association.
+Personal chefs generally earn between $200 and $500 a day, according to the American Personal & Private Chef Association.
 If you live to cook, it’s a career to aspire to.
 The industry is growing, the association says.
-Understand what you’re getting into before you get started: Chef training can be expensive, grueling and difficult, and working in a professional kitchen is nothing like cooking at home.
-Check out: “How to Turn Your Love of Cooking into Extra Cash.”

 Andrey Armyagov / Shutterstock.com

 Your passion for antiques could be your ticket to making money.
-Antiques auctioneer and appraiser Wayne Jordan makes a case, in Antique Trader magazine, that unlike many small retail businesses that are under the gun from competition by big box stores, antiques trading remains the territory of mom-and-pop businesses:
+Auctioneer and personal property appraiser Wayne Jordan makes a case in Antique Trader magazine that unlike many small retail businesses, which face competition from big box stores and online retailers, antiques trading remains the territory of mom-and-pop businesses.
+He writes:

 8. Jewelry and crafts